 One of the many questions we received from jewelers like yourself pertained to social media – how to handle social media during the COVID-19 outbreak?

 First off, this air of cautiousness and uncertainty is valid.
 Now is the time for humanity, not promotional content.
-If you, as a brand, are unsure of how to behave on social media and you don’t know the brand tone and voice you should adopt, or simply clueless about how to handle it altogether, follow along as we guide you on how to weather this crisis without losing your social media footing.
+If you, as a brand, are unsure of how to behave on social media and you don’t know the brand tone and voice you should adopt, or are simply clueless about how to handle it all together, follow along as we guide you on how to weather this crisis without losing your social media footing.